 Graduate Student Centre - R229

 Nipissing University graduate students have access to an interdisciplinary office facility designed to be a central place for graduate students to study and interact with each other.
-The Graduate Student Centre totals 833 square feet and is able to accommodate more than 60 students.
 In addition, the Graduate Student Centre is equipped with a telephone, wireless and hardwired internet, and access to shared printing.

 Graduate Studies Resources